 – Economic and financial statistics: assist with the improvement of the quality of macroeconomic statistics, including: national accounts and price indices, balance of payments, external debt, and monetary and financial statistics; establish and maintain underlying basic data collection; guide in the use of concepts and internationally accepted methodologies; develop compilation procedures, including data preparation, verification and computerization; assist in the dissemination of data.

-– Financial programming: provide hands-on training in the preparation of macroeconomic projections and analysis of policy options.
+– Macroeconomic Programming Analysis: provide hands-on training in the preparation of macroeconomic projections and analysis of policy options.